 5.1 Generally.
 Not all conflicts of interest are wrong or unacceptable.
 Although some categories of conflicts may be prohibited by law, or the law may require that they be disclosed and managed in a particular way, in many cases management of conflicts of interest is not primarily a question of law but of ethics.
 In some circumstances, conflicts may be inevitable, and the question for a Trustee may be how to manage the conflict.
 Some considerations can be identified that tend to signal that a conflict should be prohibited or carefully managed.
-Often this would be the case where, for example, an individual's outside activities or relationships or the institution's own interests entail the actuality or appearance that the quality or objectivity of a Trustee's judgment could be impaired; or that a Trustee is placing personal interest before the institutional interest; or that institutional resources or assets apparently are being used for private gain; or that an individual is receiving something of value from a business where the business would appear to benefit from the individual's decision on behalf of the institution; or that an individual is pursuing an economic opportunity identified in the course of institutional service, where the opportunity is not widely available.
+Often this would be the case where, for example, an individual's outside activities or relationships or the institution's own interests entail the actuality or appearance that the quality or objectivity of a Trustee's judgment could be impaired; or that a Trustee is placing personal interest before the institutional interest; or that an individual is receiving something of value from a business where the business would appear to benefit from the individual's decision on behalf of the institution; or that an individual is pursuing an economic opportunity identified in the course of institutional service, where the opportunity is not widely available.